This topic introduces the concepts related to sequences. This topic also describes the supported types of sequences.

-A time-based sequence value consists of a timestamp, node ID, and serial number.
-Such
+A time-based sequence value consists of a timestamp, a node ID, and a serial number.

 776668092129345536, 776668098018148352, 776668111578333184, 776668114812141568…

-- Advantages: Time-based sequences are globally unique and deliver excellent performance.
+- Advantages: Time-based sequences generate globally unique values and deliver excellent performance.

-- Disadvantages: The values of time-based sequences are nonconsecutive.
-The START WITH, INCREMENT BY, MAXVALUE, and CYCLE or NOCYCLE parameters are invalid for time-based sequences.
+- Disadvantages: The values in a time-based sequence are nonconsecutive.
+The START WITH, INCREMENT BY, MAXVALUE, CYCLE, and NOCYCLE parameters are invalid for time-based sequences.

-- If a time-based sequence is used for an auto-increment column of a table, the auto-increment column must be of the BIGINT type.
+- If a time-based sequence is used for an auto-increment column of a table, the values of the auto-increment column must be of the BIGINT data type.

-- The following versions of DRDS provide time-based sequences:
+- The following versions of PolarDB-X provide time-based sequences:

-Only simple sequences support the INCREMENT BY, MAXVALUE, and CYCLE or NOCYCLE parameters.
+Only simple sequences support the INCREMENT BY, MAXVALUE, CYCLE, and NOCYCLE parameters.

 - Advantages: Simple sequence values are globally unique, consecutive, and monotonically increasing.
 Simple sequences provide multiple features.
 For example, a simple sequence can have a maximum value and the values of a simple sequence can be cyclical.

-- Disadvantages: Simple sequences are prone to SPOFs, low performance, and bottlenecks.
-Use simple sequences with caution.
+- Disadvantages: Simple sequences are prone to SPOF risks, low performance, and bottlenecks.
+Exercise caution when you use simple sequences.

-Each time a simple sequence generates a value, the system stores the value as persistent data in the related database.
+Each time a simple sequence generates a value, the system stores the value as persistent data in the associated database.

-The four types of sequences are globally unique and can be used for primary key columns and unique index columns.
+Sequences of all types can generate globally unique values for primary key columns and unique index key columns.

 - In most scenarios, we recommend that you use group sequences.